python-poetry/poetry/README.md

 ### update

-In order to get the latest versions of the dependencies and to update the `poetry.lock` file, you should use the `update` command.
+In order to get the latest versions of the dependencies and to update the `pyproject.lock` file, you should use the `update` command.

 ```bash
 poetry update
 ```

-This will resolve all dependencies of the project and write the exact versions into `poetry.lock`.
+This will resolve all dependencies of the project and write the exact versions into `pyproject.lock`.

 If you just want to update a few packages and not all, you can list them as such: